autopticio/catalog/README.md

 	- name: The name that will be referenced by the "where" function in a PQL program.
 	- type: CloudWatch
 	- vars:
-		- AwsRegion: AWS region that the PQL program will be querying.
+		- AwsRegion: default AWS region that the PQL program will be querying, if "Region" is not specified in 'what'
 		- window: default window size if not specified by the "window" function in a PQL program.
 		- aws_access_key_id: AWS key that you have to generate through IAM in AWS.
 		- aws_secret_access_key: The token token that is paired with the key id above.